-- C. Who is the owner or control of the IT system or project?
-VHA/HSR is the program office that owns the IT system. - 2.
-Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
+C. Who is the owner or control of the IT system or project?
+VHA/ORD/HSR are the owners.

+- 2. Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

-The expected number of individuals whose information is stored in the system is up to 5000 participant records.
-Information from individuals that are participating in a health monitoring and behavior change support program on the system will be stored in the system.
-Participating individuals can include Veterans or Dependents, VA employees/staff and members of the public/individuals.
+The expected number of individuals whose information only remains on PETALS CS for approximately 15 minutes before transfer to the PETALS parent application is up to 5000 records (e.g., authorized users).
+Information from authorized users that are participating in a project in PETALS will be stored.
+Authorized users participating in a project in PETALS can include Veterans or Dependents, VA employees/staff and members of the public/individuals.